viamrobotics/docs/docs/manage/CLI.md

 {{% /alert %}}

 Once created, you can then use the organization API key to authenticate future CLI sessions.
-To switch to using your organization API key for authentication right away, [logout](#logout) then log back in using `viam login api-key`.
+To switch to using an organization API key for authentication right away, [logout](#logout) then log back in using `viam login api-key`.

+An organization can have multiple API keys.

 ## Manage your robots with the Viam CLI